Help prepare for 2025 → Answer 8 simple questions on our Fall Survey

 At the prompt, enter the name of the package to add an angular folder to it with the necessary boilerplate to provide Angular support to the package.

-Migrating your plugin workspace
+Migrating a plugin workspace

 One of the nice benefits of using our plugin workspaces is updating them is made simple and efficient through Nx tooling.
 The TSC maintains plugin workspace migrations so whenever one is available you can update your plugin workspace with just a few simple commands (which will often provide dependency version bumps of supporting packages to latest NativeScript versions, configuration improvements, as well as other welcome additions to help you create and maintain NativeScript plugins):